-4. The person having the greatest number of votes as Vice President shall be the Vice Presdent, if such number be a majority of the whole number of electors appointed; and if no person have a majority, then from the two highest numbers on the list the Senate shall choose the Vice President; a quorum for the purpose shall consist of two-thirds of the whole number of Senators, and a majority of the whole number shall be necessary to a choice.
+4. The person having the greatest number of votes as Vice President shall be the Vice President, if such number be a majority of the whole number of electors appointed; and if no person have a majority, then from the two highest numbers on the list the Senate shall choose the Vice President. dent; a quorum for the purpose shall consist of two-thirds of the whole number of Senators, and a majority of the whole number shall be necessary to a choice.

-5. But no person constitutionally ineligible to the office of President shall be eligible to that of Vice President of the Confederate States.
+5. But no person constitutionally incligible to the office of President shall be eligible to that of Vice President of the Conjederate Stales.

-6. The Congress may determine the time of choosing the electors, and the day on which they shall give their votes, which day shall be the same throughout the Confederate States.
-7. No person except a natural born citizen of the Confederate States, or a citizen thereof at the time of the adoption of this constitution, or a citizen thereof born in the United States prior to the 20th of December, 1860, shall be eligible to the office of President; neither shall any person be eligible to that office who shall not have attained the age of thirty-five years, and been fourteen years a restorent within the limits of the Confederate States, as may exist at the time of his
+G The Congress may determine the time of choosing the electors, and the dayon which they shall give their votes, which day shall be the same throughout the Confederate

+7. No person except a pateral born citizen of the Confe lorate States, or a dizenthereof at the time of the adoption of this constitution, or a citizen thereof born in the United States prior to be 20th of December, 1860, shall be United States prior to be 20th of December, 1860, shall be eligible to the effice of President; neither shall any person be eligible to that office who shall not have attained the age of thirty-five years, and been fourteen years a resident within the limits of the Confederate States, as may exist at the time of his election.